Ryan Sessegnon is no longer the unknown hot prospect in Fulham’s academy anymore.

 The former Spurs winger became one of the best in the world after moving forward from left-back, using his pace and finishing to deadly effect at the top of the pitch.

-Sessegnon has the ability to do just that – if you ask many Fulham fans, they will tell you that is his best position.
+Sessegnon has the ability to do just that – Fulham fans will tell you that is his best position.

-Indeed, the match against the Welsh side saw him net his first goal of the season, a poacher’s effort from inside the box, where he was in the right place in the right time, something Sessegnon has a habit of doing.
+Against Cardiff City, playing there saw him net his first goal of the season, a poacher’s effort from inside the box.
+Sessegnon was in the right place in the right time, something he has made a handy habit of doing.

 Sessegnon scored twice and won an injury-time penalty which Tim Ream missed.
 The teenager wanted to take it, too, and could have become a 16-year-old hat-trick-scorer at St James’ Park, which doesn’t happen every day.